yerinsmgmt/markdowns/files.md

 Applying for the AI Engineer role on the Enterprise Technology & AI team.

+I'm Yerins Abraham.
 I take an AI initiative from a workflow problem through to something running in production and measured on real metrics, not a demo.
 That has meant owning a support agent end to end: retrieval, a tool-calling layer with a risk-tiered approval policy, and an evaluation harness that gates every